jimbo51235/TomatoStepProgress/README.md

 <li>circleDiameter: It's the diameter of the step circle.</li>
 <li>onFillColor: It's the on-state fill color of the circle of the current step.</li>
 <li>offFillColor: It's the off-state fill color of the circle of the current step.</li>
-<li>incompleteFillColor: It's the fill color of the circle of other steps.</li>
+<li>incompleteFillColor: It's the fill color of the circles of other steps.</li>
 <li>strokeColor: It's the stroke color of the circle.</li>
 <li>strokeWidth: It's the stroke size of the circle.</li>